discontinuouslogicalpositivism/discontinuouslogicalpositivism/README.md

 ## Intellectual Property

-Because we do not believe in intellectual property rights, feel free to use our projects for whatever reason you need or want.
+Because we do not believe in intellectual property rights, feel free to use our projects for whatever reason.
 Happy coding!